-- Praise from staff - Praise from the Headteacher - Recognition of good behaviour - Special certificates, stickers, house points and praise pads - Golden Time for a chosen activity or a special responsibility - Prominent display of children's work to show how it is valued
+- Praise from staff

+- Praise from the Headteacher

+- Recognition of good behaviour

+- Special certificates, stickers, house points and praise pads

+- Occasional Golden Time for a chosen activity or a special responsibility

 These rewards have a motivational role in helping children to realise that desirable behaviour, self awareness and responsibility to self and others is valued, and are clearly defined in the procedures.
 Integral to the system of rewards is an emphasis on praise both informal and formal to individuals and groups.
 Alongside this is informing parents regularly on their child's desired behaviour.